Newsletter: How can marketers use AI effectively to create better content?

 ‘Help me add in these keywords to my content.
 Do not create new content, significantly rewrite, or add keywords that don’t make sense.
 Send me back the full draft, with your keyword additions bolded.’

 It’s important not to just accept whatever suggestions are given: even with a custom GPT, I’ve had some keyword additions that make no sense.
-But it’s helpful enough to significantly speed up the optimisation process!
+But it’s helpful enough to significantly speed up the optimization process!

 3. Speed up formatting and uploading articles